divarvel/blog/posts/2013-01-08-dwarf-fortress-and-multilib-on-exherbo.md

 ### Multibuild core system

-The first step is to switch the core of you system to multibuild (change the directory structure, and recompile gcc and glibc).
+The first step is to switch the core of your system to multibuild (change the directory structure, and recompile gcc and glibc).

 It's explained here: <http://www.mailstation.de/wordpress/?p=118>